ibm-cloud-docs/Registry/registry_setup_cli_namespace.md

 To work with the IBM-provided public images only, you do not need to set up a namespace.

-If you are unsure whether a namespace is already set for your account, run the `ibmcloud cr namespace-list` command with the `-v` flag to retrieve existing namespace information.
+If you are unsure whether a namespace is already set for your account, run the `ibmcloud cr namespace-list` command to retrieve existing namespace information.
 {:tip}

 Consider the following rules when you choose a namespace: